 In terms of minimising costs, it is clear that they have advantages over actively managed funds and certainly would appear an option for investors looking to track the market conditions.

 The main risk of investing via a passive fund is that you might over-expose yourself to a small number of sectors or stocks.
 Because passive funds are skewed to automatically follow the most well-performing opportunities, their portfolios will often contain a small number of high-performing investments.
-Should these assets suddenly take a turn for the worse, it can quickly cause the overall portfolio value to plummet.
+Should these assets suddenly take a turn for the worse, it can quickly cause the overall investment portfolio value to plummet.

 With our passive startup fund, we sought to address this issue by prioritising cross-sector diversification as well as a portfolio spread of a minimum of 28 investments.

 In 2016, we launched Fund Twenty8 – the first and only passive startup fund in the UK.
 Fund Twenty8 invests passively in EIS opportunities and provide a totally new choice for investors.
 The fund’s strategy is to use its algorithm to automatically build you a diversified portfolio of at least 28 EIS-eligible early-stage investments, across a broad range of sectors, targeting a return of over 20% IRR including EIS tax relief.